ExtrieveTechnologies/Mobile-Document-Scanning-SDK-ANDROID/README.md

 }
 ```

-**3. IMAGE_ATTACH_REVIEW** - *If user needs to review an image from device / gallery - this option can be used.
-After attaching an image,review and all functionalities depends on review can be avail*.
+**3. IMAGE_ATTACH_REVIEW** - *This option can be used if the user needs to review an image from their device's gallery.
+After attaching each image, the review and all dependent functionalities become available*.

 ```java
 //JAVA